Christmas in July

 I’m personally not overly familiar with how Christmas is celebrated in Ireland but the pub P J Obrien’s are determined to bring it to us.
 This includes “a delicious traditional festive menu” [and food is not bad either :)] with Mulled Wine.
 You will need to book.

-Christmas in July at Thredbo – Snowy Christmas in July – 23rd to 24th July
+Christmas in July at Thredbo – Snowy Christmas in July – Wednesday, 25th July 2018

 Dreaming of a white Christmas?
 You can make it happen if you are prepared to travel.
 Santa’s going!
 “Yuletide feasts”, snowy mountains and live entertainment.
 Skiing is optional but encouraged.

 Christmas at home in July

 If you prefer to do your own thing just celebrate at home.
 This might seem like a good idea at first except think of the work involved.
 Maybe just dinner with a Christmas flavour to it will suffice.
 Hope you get lots of nice presents

 Cool Yule – Darling Harbour – TBC